OpenCQRS/OpenCQRS/README.md

 var aggregateId = new OrderAggregateId(orderId);
 var aggregate = new OrderAggregate(orderId, amount: 25.45m);

-// Save aggregate method stores the new events and the snapshot of the aggregate to the latest state var result = await domainService.SaveAggregate(streamId, aggregateId, aggregate, expectedEventSequence: 0);
+var result = await domainService.SaveAggregate(streamId, aggregateId, aggregate, expectedEventSequence: 0);
 ```